emg110/algorand-qrcode/README.md

 ##### `label`
   Type: `String`<br>

-  Label of Algorand payment transaction.
+  Label of Algorand transaction.

 ##### `asset`
   Type: `String`<br>

-  Asset Id of Algorand payment transaction if used.
-If not specified Algo will be used as payment fungible token.
+  Asset Id of Algorand transaction if used.
+If not specified , Algo will be used as fungible token.

 ##### `note`
   Type: `String`<br>

-  note or xnote field content of Algorand payment transaction.
+  note or xnote field content of Algorand transaction.
 The xnote option determines the name of the field with this content to be note or xnote.

 #### Renderers options